Pandinosaurus/typescribe-handwriting/README.md

 # TypeScribe v1.0

 Need to send out a hundred organic Christmas cards?
-Or you have a fifty page essay due and _Brush Script_ doesn't quite cut it?
+Or you have a fifty page essay due and _Comic Sans_ doesn't quite cut it?
 Got you covered.

 **TypeScribe** is a tool that uses Machine Learning to convert typed text into realistic handwriting by introducing customizable degrees of randomness and variations, to make it all so believable.